 Important questions that you need to ask with respect to your own risk assessment are related to the nature and character of the works, the purpose for which they were created, visibility and relevance of the author or rightsholder, among others.
-And importantly enough, you need to make sure to always offer copyright holders the possibility of fixing any mistake that you inadvertently might have made in the process of doing copyright research.
+And importantly, you need to make sure to have a procedure to fix any mistake that you inadvertently might have made in the copyright research and clearance process.
 This shows good faith towards both the rightsholders and the general public.

 Managing risk in third-party platforms

-If you are using a third-party platform, you need to read through their terms and conditions to decide whether the platform is appropriate for what you intend to do with the works and if it abides by your own legal terms.
+If you are using a third-party platform, you need to read through the platform’s terms and conditions to decide whether the platform is appropriate for what you intend to do with the digital objects and if it abides by your own legal terms.

-For example, Wikimedia Commons only accepts content that is in the public domain or available under particular public licenses.
-If an administrator of Wikimedia Commons (normally, a community appointed person) finds that there’s likely a violation, they will take down the content.
-To prevent this, you can spend some time navigating their FAQ to understand whether you can upload works to Wikimedia Commons.
+For example, Wikimedia Commons only accepts content that is in the public domain or available under particular open licenses.
+If an administrator of Wikimedia Commons (normally, a community appointed person) finds that there is a violation of the copyright policy, they will remove the content.
+To prevent this, explore their FAQ to understand whether you can upload works to Wikimedia Commons.

 Understanding the layers of digital reproductions

 Some countries recognize rights over the digital reproductions of works (whether or not the underlying physical work is protected or in the public domain).
-These rights can sometimes be different from copyright (i.e., related rights or sui generis rights), and do not affect the public domain status of the underlying work; in such cases the underlying work remains in the public domain while a thin layer of protection is granted over the digital reproduction of that work.
+These rights can be similar to copyright (i.e., related rights or sui generis rights), and do not affect the public domain status of the underlying work; in such cases the underlying work remains in the public domain while a thin layer of protection is granted over the digital reproduction of that work.

 This is where the “originality” requirements might come into play.
-Mechanical reproductions (the “digitization” part of the infographic) such as the ones that take place for digital reproductions of artworks do not meet the requirements to be granted copyright in countries where originality or “modicum of creativity” requirements exist, since they are technical, non-original photographs.
+Mechanical reproductions (the “digitization” part of the infographic), including digital reproductions of artworks, often do not meet the originality requirement to be granted copyright in countries where originality or “modicum of creativity” requirements exist, since they are technical, faithful reproductions .
 In some cases, they might not involve a person at all and copyright does not arise absent a human “author.”

-If your GLAM institution is working in a jurisdiction that recognizes such a right, having an open access policy allows you to forgo the rights that you might have over digital reproductions.
-Preferably, you would do this by using a CC0.
+If your institution is working in a jurisdiction that recognizes such a right, having an open access policy enables you to forgo the rights that you might have over digital reproductions.
+Preferably, you would do this by releasing the digital reproduction under CC0.
 This does not affect the copyright status of the underlying work.

 It is important to note that this additional layer of rights creates several challenges for reusers and for future copyright clearance professionals.
-It also leads to inaccurate and invalid rights claims, such as in cases where digital images of public domain works by French sculptor Auguste Rodin (1840-1917) being marked under “CC BY-SA” license, implying that there are rights to be licensed out.
+It also leads to inaccurate and invalid rights claims, such as in cases where digital images of public domain works by French sculptor Auguste Rodin (1840-1917) have been released under a “CC BY-SA” license, implying that there are rights to be licensed out.

-Additionally, recent developments in Europe with the adoption of the Directive on Copyright in the Digital Single Market clarify that public domain works should remain in the public domain, and that their digital reproductions cannot be protected by copyright.
+Additionally, recent developments in Europe with the implementation of the Directive on Copyright in the Digital Single Market, clarify that public domain works must remain in the public domain, and that their digital reproductions cannot be protected by copyright.
 Article 14 of the DSM reads: